 This soup was born on a hungry weeknight, when I was looking for a meal made with ingredients I almost always keep on hand.
 When cool-weather vegetables start dominating the farmers market, my crisper always holds bunches of dark-green broccoli and fat, sandy leeks.
 My husband's life-long devotion to extra-sharp white cheddar cheese means there is always a block in the cheese drawer.
 And there's always a potato lurking around the kitchen somewhere.

 But the beauty of this soup — and of soup in general — is its flexibility.
 I've made it with vegetable stock, chicken stock, and plain water.
 I've skimped on the broccoli and used more potato.
 I've started with onion or green garlic in place of the leek.
 And every rendition is good: creamy, bursting with broccoli, with a sharp edge of cheddar peeking out.

-One of my husband's favorite soups happens to be broccoli cheddar, but I rarely make it, as most recipes are decadent, cream-laced affairs that are better off saved for special occasions.
+One of my husband's favorite soups happens to be broccoli-cheddar, but I rarely make it, as most recipes are decadent, cream-laced affairs that are better off saved for special occasions.
 This is the perfect lightened-up version — free of butter, heavy cream, and milk.
-Instead, the starch of a potato adds body and just a big handful of extra sharp cheddar, instead of multiple handfuls, adds flavor and creaminess.
+Instead, the starch of a potato adds body, and a big handful of extra-sharp cheddar adds flavor and creaminess.

 - Sheela, December 2017

 1 medium leek, white and light green parts thinly sliced

 1 (16-ounce) bag frozen broccoli, or 1 large bunch broccoli (about 2 pounds), cut into small florets and stems discarded or saved for another use